 So we went down there and actually put a bid on a place and didn’t get it.
 We came home (we lived about five houses down from where Pineapple Point is now), and we were walking around the block talking about what we were going to do.
 We saw this for sale sign by owner, and it ended up being the three physical properties that were the original part of Pineapple Point.
 Pineapple Point was not a guest house, it was nothing.
 It was originally run as a flophouse by a guy who happened to own these properties, and who would rent them by the week and by the month.

 So we ended up buying these three pieces of property.
 The main property we discovered had a bed-and-breakfast license from the late 30s so that’s what gave us our licensing.
 We started to renovate the main building and opened up five actual rooms in 1999.
-We quit our jobs, we sold all our investment properties, and we cashed in our 401Ks.
-Our friends thought we were nuts.
+We quit our jobs, we sold all our investment properties, and we cashed in our 401Ks (we didn’t touch our forex trading account at VT markets since we still made profits there).
 We jumped into this headfirst.

 WHAT WAS FORT LAUDERDALE LIKE AS A GAY DESTINATION AT THAT TIME?